-Important information on undergraduate programmes for 2021
+Important faculty-specific information on undergraduate programmes for 2022

-- The following persons will be considered for admission: a candidate who is in possession of a certificate that is deemed by the University to be equivalent to the required National Senior Certificate (NSC) with university endorsement; a candidate who is a graduate from another tertiary institution or has been granted the status of a graduate of such an institution; a candidate who is a graduate of another Faculty at the University of Pretoria; and a candidate who is currently studying at a university. - Admission to Health Sciences programmes is subject to a selection process. - Grade 11 final examination results will be used for the conditional selection of prospective students. - For selection purposes, the sum of the results in six subjects, including English, Mathematics and Physical Sciences, is calculated. - Life Orientation is excluded in the calculation of the Admission Point Score (APS). - The applications of international candidates who come from countries that have medical schools will not be considered for placement in the MBChB programme, except where intergovernmental agreements are in place. - Candidates should note that their conditional admission will be revoked if their APS drops by more than two points in their final school examination results. - PLEASE NOTE that compliance with the minimum admission requirements does not guarantee admission to any programme in this Faculty. - Selection queries may be directed to healthapplications@up.ac.za. - A student who is made an offer but does not accept it cannot defer the offer and must reapply to be considered in the following year.
+- The following persons will be considered for admission: a candidate who is in possession of a certificate that is deemed by the University to be equivalent to the required National Senior Certificate (NSC) with university endorsement; a candidate who is a graduate from another tertiary institution or has been granted the status of a graduate of such an institution; a candidate who is a graduate of another Faculty at the University of Pretoria; and a candidate who is currently studying at a university. - Admission to Health Sciences programmes is subject to a selection process. - Grade 11 final examination results will be used for the conditional selection of prospective students. - For selection purposes, the sum of the results in six subjects, including English, Mathematics and Physical Sciences, is calculated. - Life Orientation is excluded in the calculation of the Admission Point Score (APS). - All modules will be presented in English, as English is the language of tuition, communication and correspondence. - In the Faculty of Health Sciences places are reserved in specific categories to promote diversity by ensuring an equitable representation of demographically defined designated groups. - For purposes of selection, school leavers and candidates with university experience compete in two categories, namely the Open category and the Designated Group category. - The Designated Group category includes Black and Coloured South African applicants. - The Open category refers to all applicants, including those from the Designated Group who compete first in the Open category and then in the Designated Group category if unsuccessful in the Open category. - Citizens from countries other than South Africa who come from countries that have medical schools will not be considered for placement in the MBChB programme, except where intergovernmental agreements are in place. - Candidates should note that their conditional admission will be revoked if their APS drops by more than two points in their final school examination results. - PLEASE NOTE that compliance with the minimum admission requirements does not guarantee admission to any programme in this Faculty. - Selection queries may be directed to healthapplications@up.ac.za. - A student who is made an offer but does not accept it cannot defer the offer and must reapply to be considered in the following year.